Calvin-Schmeichel/Obsidian-Quartz-Website/content/Unlisted/Drafts/aws_outage_oct_2025.md

 ### What happened?

-Early Monday morning AWS announcing they were having some issues in the N. Virginia (us-east-1) Region.
-During this time Platforms like Snapchat, Signal and Fortnight were all having issues, and by mid day even Amazons own consumer services were having issues.
+Early Monday morning AWS announced they were having some issues in the N. Virginia (us-east-1) Region.
+During this time platforms like Snapchat, Signal and Fortnite were all having issues, and by mid day even Amazon's own consumer services were having problems.

 The main reason for this was:
 - The increased error rates of the Amazon DynamoDB API.
-- Network Load Balancer (NLB) having increased connection errors
+- Network Load Balancer (NLB) having increased connection errors.
 - Some new EC2 launches failed and the ones that didn't also had connectivity issues.

 #### DynamoDB